wataiwashi/TIL/Ubuntu/appimage.md

 1. Go to Download directry in terminal.
     - `chmod a+x softwarename.AppImage`
     - Test launch with `./software.AppImage`
       - If core dump, try it with `--in-process-gpu` option.
+      - If core dump again, try it with `--no-sandbox` option.
+(Ubuntu 24.04)

 ## Add to launcher
 1. Move AppImage file to certain directry, e.g, `/opt/softwarename/`.